 1. Bedsure Orthopedic Large Bolster Dog Bed

-- Supportive egg-crate foam: Distributes weight evenly to relieve joint pressure
+- Orthopedic egg-crate foam: Distributes weight evenly and relieves joint pressure for restful sleep.

 2. EHEYCIGA Orthopedic XL Memory Foam Dog Couch